How COVID-19 can impact pregnancy

-Sarosh Rana, MD, MPH, Section Chief of Maternal-Fetal Medicine answers common questions about coronavirus (COVID-19) and pregnancy.
+Maternal-fetal medicine specialists Joana Lopes Perdigao, MD, and Sarosh Rana, MD, MPH, answer common questions about coronavirus (COVID-19) and pregnancy.

-Are pregnant women at higher risk for COVID-19?
+Are pregnant people at higher risk for COVID-19?

 As a pregnant person, what should I do if I have symptoms?

-At the University of Chicago Medicine, we are currently using telemedicine with all our patients for pre-scheduled appointments.
+It is strongly recommended that you stay home and avoid being around other people while you are sick.
+If you believe you may have COVID-19, we ask that you call your physician to discuss your symptoms and determine next steps.
+At UChicago Medicine, we are currently conducting many appointments via telemedicine.
 After a virtual visit or telephone call, we can decide if you need to come in for an appointment based on your pregnancy history and needs.

-What extra precautions is UChicago Medicine taking to safeguard pregnant and delivering women when there are current patients that have the virus?
+What extra precautions are UChicago Medicine taking to safeguard pregnant and delivering patients when there are current patients that have the virus?

 Patients who have tested positive for COVID-19 are kept in special isolation rooms.
 Patients who have COVID-19 who are delivering will be on the Labor and Delivery unit but in a separate area from other patients.